 Rationale of the present study

 This study focuses on the comparison between singers and instrumentalists, and thus zooms into possible similarities or differences between specific subgroups while using an almost identical protocol as Nussbaum et al. (2024).
 Accordingly, we report on the findings in three parts.
 For Part I, we recruited an original sample of amateur instrumentalists and singers and compared their vocal emotion recognition, their musical perception performance and self-rated musicality.
-In Part II, we focused on the correlations between these measures in order to replicate the link between auditory sensitivity and vocal emotion recognition reported by previous studies.
+In Part II, we focused on the correlations between these measures, in order to replicate the link between auditory sensitivity and vocal emotion recognition reported by previous studies.
 Finally, because all our newly recruited singers and instrumentalists were amateurs, the present study offered the opportunity to compare findings with our previously recruited groups of professional musicians and non-musicians (Nussbaum et al., 2024), which we report in Part III.

 As mentioned above, we predicted that singers and instrumentalists would perform equally in our vocal emotion recognition task, both for emotions expressed by all available vocal cues, as well as emotions expressed by either F0 or timbre cues in the voice.
 This is because the above-mentioned EEG-data suggest that emotional voice processing is comparable in singers and instrumentalists.
 Further, the available behavioral evidence consistently argues that the link between musicality and vocal emotion perception is not driven by formal training, but rather by predisposed differences in auditory sensitivity.
 If this is the case, the form of musical engagement should not make a difference.
 A similar logic holds for the comparison for professional musicians and amateurs.
 We therefore predicted that their vocal emotion recognition performance would be comparable as well (for full emotions, as well as the F0 and timbre condition).
-This study and its hypothesis have been preregistered (https://doi.org/10.17605/OSF.IO/76PV5).
+This study and its hypotheses have been preregistered (https://doi.org/10.17605/OSF.IO/76PV5).

 Part I: Comparison of non-professional singers and instrumentalists